worlddemocrats/federation/STRATEGIC_PLAN.md

 8. [Review and Update Process](#review-and-update-process)

 ## Executive Summary
-The Federation of World Democrats, envisioned as a forerunner in developing a new governance model to solve the world's most critical issues, is focused on the grand goal of pioneering a democratic world government.
+The World Democrats, envisioned as a forerunner in developing a new governance model to solve the world's most critical issues, is focused on the goal of pioneering a democratic world government.
 This strategic plan is a compass, providing us with ambitious yet achievable targets designed to fulfill this monumental objective.

 ## Context and Environment
 As the world experiences an accelerating pace of technological progress and the looming shadow of existential risks, the call for a governance model that promotes equality, dignity, and justice for all becomes increasingly resonant.
-It is in this space that the Federation of World Democrats aspires to create a trailblazing democratic world government.
+It is in this space that the World Democrats aspires to create a democratic world government.

 ## Mission and Vision
 **Mission**: To be the catalyst for the establishment of a democratic world government.
-**Vision**: To spearhead a future where a democratic world government capably manages existential risks and harnesses technological advancements for global prosperity.
+**Vision**: To spearhead a future where a democratic world government effectively manages existential risks and harnesses technological advancements for global prosperity.

 ## Values and Guiding Principles
 1. **Unity and Global Collaboration**: Champion unity, cooperation, and collective purpose on a global scale.